Trinity Platform Release Notes – Version 4.8.0

 Step Cluster Action

 1 Controller Upgrade: From console-controller-init directory run helm upgrade --install with values-sandbox.yaml (see Section 1.1).
-Rollback: Update values to NGINX (ingress-nginx.enabled: true, kong-ingress.enabled: false, ingressClassName: nginx everywhere), then run the same helm command (see Section 1.2).
+Verify PeerAuthentication (Section 1.2), Istio injection label (Section 1.3), and restart deployments (Section 1.4).
+Rollback: Update values to NGINX (ingress-nginx.enabled: true, kong-ingress.enabled: false, ingressClassName: nginx everywhere), then run the same helm command.

 2 Runtime Upgrade: From console-runtime-init directory run helm upgrade --install with your values file (repo defaults to Kong).
 Rollback: Update values to NGINX, then run helm upgrade without Kong overrides; revert project-namespace Ingresses if the script was used.

-3 Runtime Run ./application-ingress-controller-migation.sh (provided in the console-runtime-init / scripts folder).
-The script prompts for database credentials, fetches projects (used as namespaces), and updates Ingress in those namespaces to the correct ingress class and annotations.
+3a Runtime (Existing applications only) Run ./application-ingress-controller-migation.sh (provided in the console-runtime-init / scripts folder).
+Updates Ingress resources in project namespaces to the Kong ingress class and annotations.

 For exact value paths and script names, refer to the value files in this repository and the script documentation shipped with the release.